skydread1/portfolio/src/loicb/server/content/portfolio/flybot_card_games.md

 All our games work with any number of players (relevant to the rules of course), so for the tournaments stages, we can have 3 group of 4 players playing `big-two` in the semi, and the 3 winners playing `pdk` in the finals without any issues.

 Note: the `meta-game` was also ported to the CLR successfully.

+Once again, for non-clojure developers, you can imagine that your are describing a whole tournament setup using just a JSON file which is very powerful (but instead of JSON, we use EDN, the clojure equivalent).

 ## Learn more